SamOBrienOlinger/drf-spoodle-space/README.md

 - Fixed Bugs

   Migrated changes to models.py files caused the most problems overall.
-Although the data did exist in [Elephant SQL](https://www.elephantsql.com/), teh databse was corrupted and had to be delete entirely.
+Although the data did exist in [Elephant SQL](https://www.elephantsql.com/), the database was corrupted and had to be delete entirely.
 A new instances needed to be created and connect to the API.
 The env.py file and Heroku Config Vars had to be updated accordingly.
 This issue was caused by a migration that altered a model from having an owner = ForeignKey when a OneToOneField was required.

 ### [Deployment](#deployment)

+Creating a database using ElephantSQL was first required.
+The following steps were taken to do this:

+- login to ElephantSQL.

+- click 'Create new instance' on the dashboard.

+- name the 'plan' and select the 'Tiny Turtle' option.

+- select 'select region' and choose the nearest data centre to your location.

+- click 'Review'.

+- then go to the ElephantSQL dashboard and click on the 'database instance name' for this project.

+- copy the ElephantSQL database URL to your clipboard.

+- Return to the Heroku dashboard.

 This project was deployed through Heroku using the following steps:

 - Log into Heroku
 - Select 'Create New App' from your dashboard